opensearch-project/documentation-website/docs/security/configuration/yaml.md

 Before running `securityadmin.sh` to load the settings into the `.opensearch_security` index, configure the YAML files in `plugins/opensearch-security/securityconfig`.
 You might want to back up these files so that you can reuse them on other clusters.

-The best use of these YAML files is to configure [reserved and hidden resources](../../access-control/api/#reserved-and-hidden-resources), such as the `admin` and `opensearch-dashboardsserver` users.
+The best use of these YAML files is to configure [reserved and hidden resources](../../access-control/api/#reserved-and-hidden-resources), such as the `admin` and `kibanaserver` users.
 You might find it easier to create other users, roles, mappings, action groups, and tenants using OpenSearch Dashboards or the REST API.

 ## internal_users.yml